openshift/hac-dev/README.md

 React.js application for HAC Developer Experience built using Patternfly 4 and shared Red Hat cloud service frontend components.
 This application integrates into cloud.redhat.com using Webpack 5 module federation.

-HAC Developer Experience will deliver the UI for App Studio.
+HAC Developer Experience will deliver the UI for App Studio..

 ## Getting started